Rostrevor Mountain Bike Trail, Co. Down

 Getting There

-Rostrevor is 9 miles northwest of Newry and 46 miles south of Belfast.
-The A2 (Shore Road) provides a scenic coastal drive from Newry, while the Ulsterbus 39 service offers regular connections.
-For cyclists, the Mourne Coastal route and the Bike Mourne e‑bike tour both terminate in the village.
+Rostrevor is nine miles northwest of Newry and roughly 46 miles south of Belfast.
+The A2 (Shore Road) provides a scenic coastal drive from Newry, while Ulsterbus route 39 offers regular public transport connections.
+Cyclists can reach the village via the Mourne Coastal route or by joining one of the Bike Mourne e-bike tours, which all terminate in the village centre.

 Nearby Attractions